JagatheshwaranN/JFrogArtifactoryUsage/README.md

 Step 8
 ======
 You can see two options Configure and Deploy.
-Click on Deploy and copy the details shown.
+Click on Deploy and copy the distributionManagement details shown.
 Go back to the Framework which you want to push, open the pom.xml and add the copied content after the dependencies section.

 Step 9
 ======